agera-sdk/agera/docs/inheritance.md

 # Inheritance

+Agera supports structure inheritance over the Rust language for use with the `Entity` type.

+Differences from existing object-oriented programming inheritance in languages like Java:

+* Method overriding does not exist; subtype methods shadow super type's methods.

 To define an entity type, use `entity_type!`, specifying all of the inherited types correctly, in descending order, by using a less-than (`<`) delimited sequence.

 The following is an explanatory `DisplayObject` subtype: